magillan21/magillan21.github.io/essays/ouch-that-smarts.md

 [How to send 100,000 emails weekly? [closed]](https://stackoverflow.com/questions/3905734/how-to-send-100-000-emails-weekly)

 15 years and 3 months ago, one Enquirer sent in this ominious query.
 100,000 emails...
 Yet for what purpose?
 From where do they originate?
 To whom do they intend to go to?
-All these ponderings perhaps are irrelevant, because this particular question is as well.
+All these ponderings are perhaps irrelevant, because this particular question doesn't outline what the individual exactly wants:

 ```
 How can one send an email to 100,000 users on a weekly basis in PHP?
 This includes mail to subscribers using the following providers: